translatable-exegetical-tools/Abbott-Smith/data/README.txt

 Try to fix these in the XQuery:

-1. Don't lose ** and daggers before and after - represent somehow
-2. Better handling of (a), (b), etc.
-3. <sense n="a"> instead of  <sense>1.
-4. Correct the OSIS references
+* Correct the OSIS references
-5. More correct tagging (lots of things are falsely labeled senses).
+* More correct tagging (lots of things are falsely labeled senses).
 Some of this may need to be manual.

 These things will need to be done manually: